-The Dexus board has overall responsibility for the management and performance of Dexus including AMPCFM.
+The Dexus board has overall responsibility for the management and performance of Dexus including the Responsible Entity.
 Details of Dexus's key governance arrangements and practices are set out in the Dexus Corporate Governance Statement which can be viewed at www.dexus.com/corporategovernance.